nithinpgit/simplepeermeeting/README.md

-# Simple peer to peer webrtc conference by nithin prasad
+# Simple peer to peer webrtc conference auther@nithinprasad.com

 This code is a basic conference flow so that developer can understand the logic used.
 Please do not use this code directly in any commercial project this is only for tutorial pupose.